 Whilst studying Veterinary at Bristol University Richard became heavily involved in directing through the University Opera Society where he met and formed a longstanding artistic partnership with the conductor Jonathan Lyness.
 He is co-founder and Artistic Director of Opera Project, directing and designing their touring productions.
 Since making his professional debut with Don Giovanni at The Bristol Old Vic in 1994 he has directed the majority of the core repertoire in over 90 productions for theatres and festivals across the UK both with Opera Project and as a freelance director.
 The last decade has seen his reputation grow for his incisive interpretations of the twentieth century repertoire, notably Britten & Janáček.

-Recent productions include: for Longborough Festival Opera, Tosca, The Barber of Seville, Albert Herring, Madama Butterfly, The Cunning Little Vixen, A Midsummer Night’s Dream, Falstaff, Katya Kabanova and La Boheme; for West Green House Festival, Ravel’s L’heure espagnol, The Tales of Hoffman, The Merry Widow, Ariadne auf Naxos, The Marriage of Figaro, A Little Night Music, Candide, Madama Butterfly, Die Fledermaus and Gianni Schicchi; for The Tobacco Factory Theatres, Falstaff, Eugene Onegin, The Magic Flute, Madama Butterfly and Tosca.
+Recent productions include: for Longborough Festival Opera: Jenufa, Tosca, The Barber of Seville, Albert Herring, Madama Butterfly, The Cunning Little Vixen, A Midsummer Night’s Dream, Falstaff, Katya Kabanova and La Boheme; for West Green House Opera: Ravel’s L’heure espagnol, The Tales of Hoffman, Un ballo in maschera, The Merry Widow, Ariadne auf Naxos, The Marriage of Figaro, A Little Night Music, Candide, Madama Butterfly, Die Fledermaus and Gianni Schicchi; for The Tobacco Factory Theatres, Falstaff, Eugene Onegin, The Magic Flute, Madama Butterfly and Don Giovanni.
 Translation credits include La Bohème, The Barber of Seville, La Cenerentola, Il Seraglio and Don Pasquale.
 In addition, Richard is an experienced workshop leader producing education projects for schools and arts organizations including LFO.
 He was recently appointed Artistic Director of Mid Wales Opera, for whom he has directed The Magic Flute, Eugene Onegin, The Bear, L’heure espagnole, Dido and Aeneas, Tosca, The Marriage of Figaro and his stage work Mrs Peachum’s Guide to Love and Marriage which he created in collaboration with Jonathan Lyness.